gavin-s-smith/mcrforest/README.md

 plot_mcr(X_in, y_in, feature_names = None, feature_groups_of_interest = 'all individual features', num_times = 100, show_fig = True)

 Compute the required information for an MCR plot and optionally display the MCR plot.
+Groups of variables may be specified in which the Group-MCR extention will be used.

 Parameters
 ----------